dagbjorn/microcoffeeonkube/README.md

 ---- | -------
 20.06.2017 | Created.
 12.09.2017 | Migrated to official MongoDB image.
-22.10.2017 | New stuff checked in: New CreditRating microservice (project: microcoffeeonkube-creditrating) for checking if customers are creditworthy.
-Used by the Order microservice before an order is accepted.
+22.10.2017 | New CreditRating microservice for checking if customers are creditworthy.
 Added support for docker-compose due to flaky Minikube causing loads of connection refused + some occasional blue screens.
+21.11.2017 | Introduced Hystrix of Spring Cloud Netflix.

 ## Contents